JesseYin/test-repo/README.md

  test-repo
 =========

-this is a test repo
+## This is a test repo:

+ * Author: Jesse Yin
+ * Subject: Just for learning basics of github ^.^